-Twice each year the WCA Board of Trustees and the Parent Association hold open meetings designed to keep the school family informed about the activities and operations of the Academy.
+Twice each year the WCA Board of Trustees and the Parent Association hold family meetings designed to keep the school family informed about the activities and operations of the Academy.
 Parents are strongly encouraged to attend these meetings to stay informed, give appropriate input, and show support for their children’s school.
-Meetings are held the fourth Monday in September and the second Monday in May, each at 7:00 p.m.
+Meetings are usually held the fourth Monday in September and the second Monday in May, each at 7:00 p.m.

-In addition to the above Board and Parent Association Open Meetings, the school’s administrator hosts a mid-winter Administrator’s Forum during which he casts a vision for the school from his perspective, updates families about work on strategic initiatives, and provides a forum for cordial exchange of ideas between parents and the administration.
+In addition to the above Board and Parent Association Family Meetings, the school’s administrator hosts a mid-winter Administrator’s Forum during which he casts a vision for the school from his perspective, updates families about work on strategic initiatives, and provides a forum for cordial exchange of ideas between parents and the administration.

 The primary vehicle of electronic communication is the school’s web site.
 This web site contains basic information about the school as well as the Academy News, lunch menu, and e-mail addresses to send messages to the staff and administration.
 The most current edition of the school calendar (Google) is there as well as a pdf overview of the year.
 The website also contains links to HeadMaster Online, the sports calendar, and tuition payment services.

-Each week, Westlake Christian Academy publishes an all-school information newsletter for each school family.
+Each week, Westlake Christian Academy publishes an all-school information memo for each school family.
 The Academy News contains important current information related to the school.
-It is available on the school website and is sent to each family by email.
+In addition, the administrator sends out a regular update dealing with Academy news and plans.

 Contacting a Child’s Teachers